-Israel's military is based on a conscript army alongside a much smaller permanent force made up of career commanders, experts and support staff (Cohen 2010).
-Military service is, in principle, compulsory for both men and women, but some segments of society are exempted, including Arab citizens, married women, ultra-orthodox men engaged in religious studies and all ultra-orthodox women.
-After completing 2-3 years of compulsory service beginning at the age of 18, most male conscripts and some female soldiers become part of a reserve force that has typically required roughly one month of service annually until middle age.
+large military force, compulsory universal conscription was instituted for Jewish citizens from the outset, followed by decades of annual reserve duty for many, which added an additional rationale for military-related entitlements.
+Israel's military is based on a conscript army alongside a much smaller permanent force made up of career commanders, experts, and support staff (Cohen 2010).
+Military service is, in principle, compulsory for both men and women, but some segments of society are exempted, including Arab citizens,5 married women, ultra-orthodox men engaged in religious studies, and all ultra-orthodox women.
+After completing two to three years of compulsory service beginning at the age of 18, most male conscripts and some female soldiers become part of a reserve force that typically requires of them roughly one month of service annually until they reach middle age.

 Against this background, war and war preparation play a central role in both public affairs and the everyday lives of Israelis.
-The military chain of command, and the Ministry of Defence, which is responsible for the military budget, enjoy immense autonomy and access to resources in comparison with civilian authorities.
-War preparation, security concerns and the military are focal preoccupations of both politics and everyday life in Israel.
-Not only does the military sphere pervade the personal and collective lives of Israelis, but they honor and elevate it above other spheres of public life.
-For example, a 2014 survey found that 88 per cent of Jews in Israel express trust in the IDF (Israel Defence Force), above the proportion that trust the country's highly-regarded President (71 per cent) and far higher than the figures for the police (45 per cent) or the Knesset (the Israeli parliament), which is only trusted by 25 per cent.
+The military chain of command and the Ministry of Defence, which is responsible for the military budget, enjoy immense autonomy and access to resources in comparison to civilian authorities.
+War preparation, security concerns, and the military are focal preoccupations of both politics and everyday life in Israel.
+Not only does the military sphere pervade the personal and collective lives of Israelis, but they honour and elevate it above other spheres of public life.
+For example, a 2014 survey found that 88 per cent of Jews in Israel express trust in the Israel Defence Forces (IDF), above the proportion that trust the country's highly regarded president (71 per cent) and far higher than the figures for the police (45 per cent) or the Knesset (the Israeli parliament, only trusted by 25 per cent).6

-Given that military values and perspectives are internalized in both individual citizens and social institutions, a sizable literature has developed on the topic of militarism in Israeli society and politics (recent collections include Lomsky-Feder and Ben-Ari 1999; Sheffer and Barak 2010).
-Militarism in Israel has been variously described as "cognitive" (Kimmerling 1993), "cultural" (Ben-Eliezer 1998) and "contractual" (Levy, Lomsky-Feder and Harel 2007).
+Given that military values and perspectives are internalized in both individual citizens and social institutions, a sizeable literature has developed on the topic of militarism in Israeli society and politics (recent collections include Lomsky-Feder and Ben-Ari 1999 and Sheffer and Barak 2010).
+Militarism in Israel has been variously described as 'cognitive' (Kimmerling 1993), 'cultural' (Ben-Eliezer 1998), and 'contractual' (Levy et al. 2007).
 In our view, all three adjectives are accurate.
-The military sphere and military considerations enjoy unrivaled prestige and primacy amongst Jewish Israelis.
-At the same time, and hardly unique to Israel, relationships between citizens and states are permeated by notions of exchange, including the exchange of military service for material and symbolic benefits (Levy 2013).
-A Republican interpretation of citizen rights and obligations provides the cultural glue that binds bullets and benefits together, elevating the exchange relationship to a higher plane.
-In the Israeli context, Republicanism is closely linked to nationalism.
+The military sphere and military considerations enjoy unrivalled prestige and primacy amongst Jewish Israelis.
+At the same time, and hardly unique to Israel, relationships between citizens and the state are permeated by notions of exchange, including the exchange of military service for material and symbolic benefits (Levy 2013).
+A republican interpretation of citizen rights and obligations provides the cultural glue that binds bullets and benefits together, elevating the exchange relationship to a higher plane.
+In the Israeli context, republicanism is closely linked to nationalism.

-&lt;sup>6 Some minority sectors of the Arab population, primarily the Druze (population: 120,000), historically allied themselves with the Jewish community and participate in military service.
+5 Some minority sectors of the Arab population, primarily the Druze (population: 120,000), have historically allied themselves with the Jewish community and participate in military service.

-&lt;sup>7 Hermann et al. (2014) Fig. 2.5
+6 Hermann et al. (2014), Fig. 2.5.

-Zionism, the Israeli state ideology, is the aspiration for a national home for Jews in which they enjoy demographic, territorial and political dominance.
-This places the Arab citizens of Israel - one fifth of the total - in a highly anomalous position.
-But as a self-styled liberal democracy, Israel cannot legally or morally earmark social entitlements solely for Jews.
+Zionism, the Israeli state ideology, is the aspiration for a national home for Jews in which they enjoy demographic, territorial, and political dominance.
+This places the Arab citizens of Israel-one fifth of the total-in a highly anomalous position.7 But as a self-styled liberal democracy, Israel cannot legally or morally earmark social entitlements solely for Jews.